PythonJedi/PythonJedi.github.io/Revisiting_OS_Org.md

 ##The actual problem domain

-I feel like concurrent programming strategies are having a "cannot see the forest for all the trees" issue.
+I think concurrent programming strategies have a "cannot see the forest for all the trees" issue.
 By assuming that processes must be able to act like they're running on a sandboxed mainframe back in the 1950's, we introduce the myriad issues we see in modern programs and operating systems.
 What if we